nitzel/hurryup/meatly/readme.md

 - 17:29 Uff finally shadowed objects get created correctly! that was not too easy.
 Why does PHASER have to scale the width/height of a bounding box, but NOT the offset??? **todo** report as maybe-bug
 - 17:40 Fixed background
 - 19:26 Added some sounds, fairy and nintendo
+- 21:04 cooked some nice meal. no idea how i get a simple z-order for my sprites yet :(
+- 22:29 looked for some music, didnt find any.
+Added some sounds and the downfish.
+Entities are now grouped, maybe I can do sth about the visibility/zorder
 # [credits](credits.md)